worldveil/photomosaic/README.md

 ### Face Montages

 I really wanted to make face montages, so even though they don't have anything to do with photomosiacs, here they are!

+Basically this means a GIF of a single person from different photos but all aligned on that person's face.

 The way it works: